 Darling buds grace the park’s Shakespeare Garden, which is partly cultivated with plants mentioned in the Bard’s plays.
 Beyond lie the perennial and rose flowerbeds, a popular spot in the sunny season with more than 3,500 plants.
 Spring is when most of the 4,500 rhododendrons and azaleas bloom in the Ted and Mary Greig Rhododendron Garden, but several varieties blossom throughout June and into the summer.

-Parking a car in the hollow stump of this Western Red Cedar was a popular activity in the early 20th century, making the tree one of the park’s most well known attractions (check out all the pictures of it on Flickr).
+Parking a car in the hollow stump of this Western Red Cedar was a popular activity in the early 20th century, making the tree one of the park’s most well known attractions.
 But the tree has had its share of problems—though that’s to be expected of anything that’s 750 years old.
 After a 2006 windstorm damaged the tree, it needed heavy stabilization.
 These days, the tree remains a fantastic photo op, even if it can’t return to its former glory as a cool place to park a car.

 Casual bites are on the menu at Stanley’s Park Bar & Grill and Prospect Point Cafe.
 Expect superb Pacific Northwest fare and North Shore views at the historic Teahouse.
 Seafood seared to perfection can be found at the charming Fish House in Stanley Park—a Vancouver favourite with great views of English Bay.